-- 1. First, list the names of proprietary entities (see the ACCME's Definition of Relevant Financial Relationships for the definition of an ineligible company) with which you have had a relevant financial relationship within the past 12 months. - 2.
+- 1. First, list the names of proprietary entities (see the ACCME's Definition of Relevant Financial Relationships for the definition of an ineligible company) with which you have had a relevant financial relationship within the past 24 months. - 2.
 Second, describe what you received (ex: salary, honorarium etc). - 3.
 Third, describe your role. - 4.
 Fourth, describe the clinical condition or clinical area that this financial relationship was in (eg, addiction medicine, psychiatry, dermatology).

+medicine, psychiatry, dermatology).

-Name:
+Nan Name:

-Credentials/Designations:
+Cred dentials/Designations:

-Email Address:
+Ema il Address:

-Organization Name:
+Org anization Name:

 1. Do you have any relevant financial relationships with any ineligible companies?
 (Yes or No)

 Yes No

-- 2. Financial Disclosure (For each relevant financial relationship, please include what was received, for what role, and for what clinical condition) - 1.
-2. 3.
-4. 5. - 3.
-Off-Label Uses: Select one of the following statements:
+2. Financial Disclosure (For each relevant financial relationship, please include what was received, for what role, and for what clinical condition)

+1.

+2.

+3.

+4.

+5.

-The content of my material(s)/presentation(s) in the CE activity include discussion of unapproved or investigational uses of products or devices
+3. Off-Label Uses: Select one of the following statements: The content of my material(s)/presentation(s) in the CE activity include discussion of unapproved or investigational uses of products or devices

 The content of my material(s)/presentation(s) in the CE activity DO NOT include discussion of unapproved or investigational uses of products or devices

 Please specify any off-label or investigational use: